LDiegoM/meteo_station/README.md

 WIP: Meteo station future version will log measures in the microSD card, in the file `/meteo_data.txt`.

-Meteo station listen from the topic `topic-meteo-cmd` to receive the following commands:
-- `RESEND`: when this command is received, tha pplication will send current measures to MQTT topics.

 Meteo station shows information in a 128x128 pixels display, in this format:

 ![Screen](./doc/Screen_design.png)